dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 [!code-csharp[](validation/sample/User.cs?range=7-8)]

 The second step is putting the validation code in the corresponding action method as defined in the `[Remote]` attribute.
-According to the jQuery Validate [`remote()`](https://jqueryvalidation.org/remote-method/) method documentation:
+According to the jQuery Validate [remote](https://jqueryvalidation.org/remote-method/) method documentation, the server response must be a JSON string that's either:

-> The server response must be a JSON string that must be `"true"` for valid elements, and can be `"false"`, `undefined`, or `null` for invalid elements, using the default error message.
-If the server response is a string, eg. `"That name is already taken, try peter123 instead"`, this string will be displayed as a custom error message in place of the default.
+* `"true"` for valid elements.
+* `"false"`, `undefined`, or `null` for invalid elements, using the default error message.

+If the server response is a string (for example, `"That name is already taken, try peter123 instead"`), the string is displayed as a custom error message in place of the default string.

-The definition of the `VerifyEmail()` method follows these rules, as shown below.
+The definition of the `VerifyEmail` method follows these rules, as shown below.
 It returns a validation error message if the email is taken, or `true` if the email is free, and wraps the result in a `JsonResult` object.
 The client side can then use the returned value to proceed or display the error if needed.

 [!code-csharp[](validation/sample/UsersController.cs?range=19-28)]